ponyportal2/vas_cat-and-vas_grep/README.md

 ```
 ./vas_grep int vas_grep.c
 ```
+The library has been tested and works on Linux, Mac, and WSL.

 To test with custom tests that check the output equality with the original system functions, run "make test".